s-baumann/FixedPointAcceleration.jl/README.md

 This package implements similar functionality to https://cran.r-project.org/web/packages/FixedPoint/index.html.
 The key differences are:
 * This package makes use of Julia's type system and is generally typed in a more stable and extendible way.
 FixedPoint results are always output in a FixedPointResults struct.
 All algorithms are specified by an enum.
 * This package does not include the plotting capability of the R package.
-This is not essential for the functionality of the package and since fixed_point calls can be chained together you can emulate regular plotting pretty easily where it is necessary.
+This is not essential for the functionality of the package and since fixed_point calls can be chained together you can easily do whatever plotting you want pretty easily where necessary.

 ## Included Acceleration algorithms.